25. Backend Development

 If x0-service handling is configured correctly, the AsynNotifyIndicator

-12.5.
+14.5.
 Notify Indicator uses the error-metadata to display error information.

-If no error has occured, the Error
+If no error has occured, the Error and Exception properties have to

 be ommited.